grscheller/scheller-linux-archive/grok/Haskell/haskellParallelAndConcurrent/README.md

 source code correctly, it reverse engineers the GHC build system and makes available locations of GHC build system components via the Haskell GHC.Paths module.

+Seems that haskell-ghc-paths Pacman package is a prerequisite of the haskell-language-server package.